blackboxnlp/2019/index.md

 - Testing whether interpretable information can be decoded from intermediate representations (e.g., Adi et al.,  2017; Chrupała et al., 2017);
 - Translating insights on neural networks interpretation from the vision domain (e.g., Zeiler & Fergus, 2014) to language.

-In addition to full papers, we will encourage the submission of non-archival extended abstracts; we thus foresee the reviewing load to be quite light: one full paper, or 2-3 abstracts, per program committee member.
+In addition to full papers, we will encourage the submission of non-archival extended abstracts.

 ## Organizers